 - Mr. Evgeny Kudryavtsev

 - Mr. Yuri Chizhov

 - Mr. Grigory Krotov

 - Mr. Maxim Verevkin

 - Mr. Andrey Knyazev

-- On 19 January 2018, the Panel confirmed with the Parties that it would accept the testimony 52. of Dr. Rodchenkov by video and with his face covered.
-In such communication, the Parties
+- 53. On 19 January 2018, the Panel confirmed with the Parties that it would accept the testimony of Dr. Rodchenkov by video and with his face covered.
+In such communication, the Parties were reminded that it would ultimately be for the Panel to weigh the evidence as presented to them and to judge it accordingly.

-53. Additionally, on 19 January 2018, the Respondent confirmed that applications for late entries would be extended until 5 February 2018.
+- 54. Additionally, on 19 January 2018, the Respondent confirmed that applications for late entries would be extended until 5 February 2018.